Friday, April 14, 2023

 According to director/producer Timothy Scott Bogart, everything the movie recounts, including Neil’s problems with the Jewish, Italian, and black mobs, was real.

 Timothy did not follow specific moments of his father’s life, but he focused on the music chronology.
-Every song Neil Bogart produced at Casablanca Records has a driven narrative because the rhythms from 1974-1977 build the crescendo of the drama avoiding the episodic narrative.
+Every song Neil Bogart produced at Casablanca Records has a driven narrative because the rhythms from 1974-1977 build the crescendo of the drama, avoiding the episodic narrative.

 In “Spinning Gold,” Timothy Scott Bogart accurately captures Neil’s essence and positivity, pushing the narrative forward as his father did in every aspect of his life, including the production of every song and the challenges he had to deal with, including going to Berlin to get Donna Summer.